Everything for horticulture Personal advice from our specialists Worldwide delivery of 30 000 products

-Crop protection application method; drip treatment
+Crop protection application method | Drip treatment

 Crop protection products can be applied to a crop in several ways: by space treatment, by spraying, or by drip irrigation.
 Increasingly, growers are opting for a drip treatment, because this is the safest option within an integrated system – i.e. a combination of chemicals and natural enemies.
 However, dripping a crop protection product is not always possible – nor is it always the best option.
 In this article, our specialists list all the advantages, disadvantages and things to be aware of with a drip treatment.